How did the Hundredrabbits ecosystem come into being? It's a long story, but here's a summary.

 As we pushed further and further west with Pino, we accumulated both miles and problems, strengthening our desire to be self-sufficient.

-Another downside we discovered, was that many tools and operating software need to call home eventually.
+Another downside we discovered was that many tools and operating software need to call home eventually.
 It isn't uncommon for an iPhone to lock up, due to a prolonged period of no-internet.
 Many sailors we met also had that same problem.
 It's dangerous.
 Especially considering that many, like us, navigate using their phones.
 It's how we get our weather and communicate with others.
-We can view messages and weather downloaded with the SAT phone via an app on our cellphones.
+We can view messages and weather downloaded with the satellite phone via an app on our cellphones.

 We had a clear view of what we wanted then.

 In an ideal world, we'd also have devices of our own design which follow these same rules.
-For now though, re-using old Macbooks is a good solution.
+For now though, re-using old existing hardware is a good solution.
 We are thinking about this a lot, but this requires more resources and planning.
 This is an insight of what we have planned for the future!